 - Blood in the space between the lung and chest wall (hemothorax)

 - Movement (shifting) of the device or leads, which could lead to cardiac perforation (rare)

 How you prepare

 Before your doctor decides if you need a pacemaker, you'll have several tests done to find the cause of your irregular heartbeat.
-These could include:
+Tests done before you get a pacemaker could include:

 - Stress test.
 Some heart problems occur only during exercise.
 For a stress test, an electrocardiogram is taken before and immediately after walking on a treadmill or riding a stationary bike.
-In some cases, an echocardiogram or nuclear imaging are done.
+Sometimes, a stress test is done along with echocardiography or nuclear imaging.